 Our Diagnostic Imaging Center

 Created by women, for women, Bedford Breast Center offers superior clinical care in a first-class environment.
 While only using the most state-of-the-art diagnostic tools, our top priority is that you feel relaxed and comfortable throughout your experience at our Beverly Hills medical center.
 We always provide the best breast care, even if you are simply visiting for a breast cancer screening.
 Our friendly staff and breast surgeons treat patients with grace, kindness, and respect.
-This is all part of our mission to raise the bar on the standard of care for patients.
+This is all part of our mission to raise the bar on the standard of care for our patients from Santa Monica, Glendale, Los Angeles, and Malibu, CA, and beyond.

 What Tests Are Done to Diagnose Breast Cancer?